kjhealy/kieranhealy.hugo/content/blog/burn-notice/index.markdown

 {{< /code >}}

 From there, we can make a kind of grid of every single hour of my life since July 2018, with each box of the grid showing---if there's data---an estimate of calories burned in that hour.
-Notice above how I used `with_tz()` to adjust the start and end dates before going the other calculations.
+Notice above how I used `with_tz()` to adjust the start and end dates before doing the other calculations.
 If I didn't do that most of the data would be off by five hours (the difference between US/Eastern and UTC).
 This correction will still leave some data points off, as I do sometimes leave not only the house but even the time zone.
 But for now it's good enough.

 To get a nice picture we should fold this data into a grid of all the days and hours since July 2018, taking care to drop dates that don't exist, like June 31st or February 29th 2019.